How to Increase Your Golf Swing Speed with Core Training

 Do you want to increase your golf swing speed?

 I’ve never heard anyone say their swing speed is too fast, they may swing too hard, but there is never enough swing speed.

 Well, advances in golf equipment improve almost every year, and most people spend hundreds of dollars to purchase a couple of more yards.

-Recently golf fitness, or as I would rather call it golf conditioning, has gained some momentum and mainstream media coverage as an important aspect in improving a golfer’s ability to play better golf.
+Recently golf fitness, or as I would rather call it golf conditioning, has gained some momentum and mainstream media coverage as an essential aspect in improving a golfer’s ability to play better golf.

-In the last couple of years fitness professionals, physicists, and engineers have researched how the body moves during a golf swing and have evaluated the effects of movement patterns, swing timing, and the physics involved to optimize the golf swing.
+In the last couple of years, fitness professionals, physicists, and engineers have researched how the body moves during a golf swing and has evaluated the effects of movement patterns, swing timing, and the physics involved to optimize the golf swing.

 With equipment advances diminishing, golfers will need to optimize their kinematic swing sequence and improve their mobility, muscle stability, and increase strength to hit the golf farther.

 These physical advancements will also lead to better swing mechanics and the often overlooked benefit of improving the long-term health of the golfer.

 To hit the ball farther, you will need to increase your golf swing speed.